SuperOfficeDocs/superoffice-docs/docs/admin/index.md

 The Admin client in Web is used for Sales & Marketing administration.

 > [!NOTE]
-> With SuperOffice 8 and 9 all onsite customers must install the Web client to use the Maintenance and settings client.
+> With SuperOffice 8 and 9 all onsite customers must install the Web client to use the Maintenance and Settings client.

-### Available admin help files
+### Available Admin help files

 * [Licenses][1]
 * [User configuration][2]